yanivpaz/raspberry-k8s-cluster/lab-setup.md

 Networkmanager update systemed-resolved using dbus
-( no need to update /etc/systemd/resolved.conf which is global configuration )
+( no need to update /etc/systemd/resolved.conf which is global configuration - see https://youtu.be/DtFjrJdnWAU?t=1399 )

 ### packages
 ```